 Ask clients about their families or something fun you talked about last session.
 Let them spend a little time crying or venting about their issues, and refer them to someone who can help.
 Take notes in their files if you have trouble remembering the little details and consult them before your sessions.
 Your clients will appreciate the extra touch of compassion and will feel more comfortable returning to work on the more serious issues with you.

 Lead Charity Events

 Organize charity events benefiting the needy in your community and invite the entire community to participate.
 Fun events such as bake sales, games, marathons, craft fairs and sports games will draw crowds.
-Use the opportunity to promote your organizationas a sponsor.
+You may also look for people who would like to volunteer at your local family shelters.
+Use the opportunity to promote your organization as a sponsor.
 Ask for donations to your organization as an entrance fee, and have a booth on site to explain the type of work you do for the community.
 Focus on what the organization does for individuals in need and how your work benefits everyone in the area, even if indirectly.
 For example:

 - The more opportunities for children, the better their education and the better their chances of staying away from vandalism and other crime.
 Providing them with children’s therapy may also help in their development.

 - The more people who work, the better the economy in the region becomes as a whole.

 - The more support single and impoverished parents receive while raising their children, the greater their opportunities to work.

 People are more likely to embrace giving back to their community if they can see how it can positively impact them as well.